circinusX1/exi-ccw/README.md

 EXI -  SIX in Greek.
 CCW -  Continous Coils Winding,

-The coils triplet per diffferential input of the OP amp have no soldering between the coils to reduce the noise.
+The coils / diffferential input of the OP amp have no soldering between the coils (less noise).

 ![ccw-show](https://github.com/user-attachments/assets/264fc695-38b5-48cc-875b-a993a79dcdc8)